centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-commercial-extensions.md

 - Fixed an issue where users could not edit pie chart properties.
 - Fixed an issue that prevented users from drawing rectangles and ellipses.
 - Fixed an issue with links in the editor that prevented the user from saving a view.
-- Fixed an issue with link properties that prevented the link to be visible in editor.
+- Fixed an issue with link properties that prevented the link from being visible in the editor.
 - Fixed an issue that could cause a blank page to be displayed when user clicked on host name link inside a map.
 - Fixed an issue with the server startup error caused by platform without virtual hosts.
 - [API] Fixed an issue with create element in view that could break default icon.